curosim/alphv-collections-crawler/README.md

 # alphv-collections-crawler
 Crawls the collections mirrors of the Alphv hidden service.
 <br>
-The results will be displayed in a CLI table, additionally results are saved to a JSON file (filename defined in config).
+The results are displayed in a CLI table, additionally results are saved to a JSON file (filename defined in config).

 **Onion Service:**
 ```